free-ran-ue/free-ran-ue.github.io/doc/doc-develop-note/index.md

 ## 20250807

+I fixed the bug about configuring QoS flow from YAML file.
+It should be extract via NAS message.

+## 20250806

 Today, free5GC correct the invalid imsi value.
 I also fix it in UE's NAS build test case.

 ## 20250731